 Fiduciary fund reporting focuses on net position and changes in net position.
 The fiduciary fund category is split into two classifications: private purpose trust funds and agency funds.
 Trust funds are used to account for assets held by the Town under a trust agreement for individuals, private organizations, or other governments and are therefore not available to support the Town's own programs.
-The Town maintains one private purpose trust funds are custodial in nature (assets equal liabilities) and do not involve the measurement of results of operations.
+The Town maintains one private purpose trust fund which accounts for monies designated to benefit individuals within the Town.
+The Town's agency funds are custodial in nature (assets equal liabilities) and do not involve the measurement of results of operations.
 The Town's agency funds account for the capital reserve and other funds of the Tamworth School District, which are held by the Town's Trustees of Trust Funds in accordance with State law.
 The Town also accounts for certain performance deposits in its agency funds.